 The “Passover” was the celebration of God passing over judging the Israelite because of shed blood.
 This was the first occurrence of the Passover in the Bible.
 The institution of the Passover anticipated the blood sacrifice of Christ for our sins.

 The “sprinkling of blood” refers to Israelites sprinkling blood on their doorposts (Ex 12:22–23).
 Shed blood is central to God’s economy.

 lest he who destroyed the firstborn should touch them.

 God did not kill the firstborn son of parents who put blood on their doorposts (Ex 12:23).

 Faith orients to God’s grace as well as His plan.

 Sprinkling of blood on the doorposts of Israelites had no power in itself.
-However, its sprinkling was an act of faith.
-They accepted God’s protecting grace.
+However, the sprinkling was an act of faith.
+The Israelites accepted God’s protecting grace.
 They knew it was God’s plan.
 Moses instituted the Passover by faith, which became central to Israel’s worship for centuries.